 Who Uses BIM And What Does BIM Stand For?

 The convenience of a central 3D model lends itself to a more cost and time-efficient process, as well as a significant reduction in errors, which can be discovered much earlier.

 With this increased use of BIM, design engineers and contractors expect manufacturers to provide richer product information in a variety of BIM formats.
-Building Product Manufacturers of mechanical, electrical and plumbing products (MEP), as well as architectural products, are therefore making the path to becoming "BIM-ready" a strategic priority.
+BPMs of mechanical, electrical and plumbing products, as well as architectural products, are therefore making the path to becoming BIM ready a strategic priority.

 Today’s architects and MEP engineers rely on BIM technology to create 3D virtual models of their building projects and use manufacturer-specific data in their designs to meet the functional and energy efficiency goals set by building owners.